Article 2: Information Security Basics

 If you don’t agree that the information security industry is plagued with confusion, or if you have something to add, FRSecure would love to hear from you!
 FRSecure is dedicated to fixing our broken industry.

 Which brings us to information security basics.
-The original purpose for this article.
+The original purpose of this article.

 Information Security Basics